 The only way to stop condensation on vertical runs is to insulate the ducting along its length within the uninsulated space.
 However, the pipework above the roof must also be insulated to be completely effective, which isn’t always easy.

 Fitting the extractor fan to an outside wall will not stop condensation, but as the moist air dissipates outside, you avoid internal damage.

 If you can’t stop the condensation, you must control it; this is where a condensation trap is extremely helpful.

 Are there different types of traps?

-Along horizontal runs of pipe, you can use a conventional “U” bend or, better still, an in-line trap.
+Along horizontal pipe runs, you can use a conventional “U” bend or, better still, an in-line trap.